Mathematics: Department of Mathematics,

 A bit about myself

-- Admittedly I'm very much a *n*x enthusiast (that's a generic term covering Linux, UNIX and other UNIX-like operating systems) and have been so for more than 2 decades.
-But it wasn't always so and in the past I used Vax VMS, CP/M and MS-DOS before discovering first Linux, then Solaris and moving on from there.
+- Admittedly I'm very much a *n*x enthusiast (that's a generic term covering Linux, UNIX, Mac OS and other UNIX-like operating systems) and have been so for nearly 3 decades.
+But it wasn't always so and in the past I used CP/M, MS-DOS and Vax VMS before discovering first Linux, then Solaris and moving on from there.
 Since then I have gained experience of most Linuxes and UNIXes and use Linux and FreeBSD daily, with OpenBSD also featuring on various devices on my networks.

-- I am often asked which Linux distro I use myself - I have to admit I don't use Linux exclusively; I use FreeBSD 11.0 on my main desktop PC here at Imperial alongside another PC running Ubuntu 20.04 and a Mac running MacOS Ventura, with OpenSUSE LEAP 42 on the server room PC while my mail system runs a 2006-vintage x86-64 OpenSolaris.
+- I am often asked which Linux distro I use myself - I have to admit I don't use Linux exclusively; I use FreeBSD 13.0 on my main 'day to day' desktop PC here at Imperial alongside another PC running Ubuntu 20.04 and a Mac running MacOS Ventura, with OpenSUSE LEAP 15.2 on the server room PC while my mail system still runs a 2006-vintage x86-64 OpenSolaris.
 At home I use FreeBSD mainly but also keep Debian, OpenSUSE and Slackware systems running continuously and on the rare times I can actually switch off from work, there's not much that can beat the FlightGear flight simulator on a really fast Ubuntu gaming PC!
 And when out and about, my favourite system is a MacBook Air - very light with an excellent screen & touchpad.
 I feel it is important not to get stuck in a rut using just one Linux distro - all the different versions of UNIX & Linux have their strengths and weaknesses and discovering and understanding how they work, their idiosyncrasies and delightful features is part of the fun of using them and makes the UNIX experience so much richer and more enjoyable.

 - I have a particular interest in high availability UNIX/Linux server and network infrastructure, using multiple servers, resilient networks and specially-written software to provide very high reliability/uptime figures.
 Other IT-related interests include parallel compute clusters and making systems as autonomous and fully-automated as possible.
 In other words, "fit and forget".